kubevirt/katacoda-scenarios/kubevirt-101/step2.md

 $ kubectl get vms -o yaml testvm
 ```

-Check VM's defined (using commands above)
+Check that the VM is defined (using commands above):

 `kubectl get vms`{{execute}}

+Notice from the output that the VM is not running yet.

-To start a VM, virtctl should be used:
+To start a VM, `virtctl` should be used:

 `./virtctl start testvm`{{execute}}

+Alternatively you can use `kubectl edit vm testvm` to set `.spec.running: true`.

-Now, you can check again the vm status, but notice from the output that the VM is not running yet:
+Now you can check again the VM status:

 `kubectl get vms`{{execute}}

-Alternatively you can use `kubectl edit vm testvm` to set `.spec.running: true`.

-A VirtualMachine resource contains a VM's definition and status.
-An [instance](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/intro.html) of a running VM has an additional associated resource: a VirtualMachineInstance.
+A `VirtualMachine` resource contains a VM's definition and status.
+An [instance](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/intro.html) of a running VM has an additional associated resource, a `VirtualMachineInstance`.

 Once the VM is running you can inspect its status: